 I am an American living as an ex-pat abroad full-time.
 Will I have to pay for health care insurance in the US ( which I will not use) under this new health care reform bill?
 This is a good question.
 The purpose of this post is to clarify the rule for ex-pats regarding new mandatory health care insurance.

 Do you live abroad?
 What is your medical status with regard to insurance?
 Here is my situation.
 I am a dual Polish and US citizen.
 I live in Poland, not the USA.
 I pay for Polish national medical insurance and do not need US insurance coverage for my family, as I am never in the USA and living as an EU citizen in the EU.
 The rule is I have to pay normal federal US taxes no matter what, which I do.
 However, under this new health care bill, I do not have to pay for this new insurance because I reside outside the USA.

-It will be required that all US citizens and US visa holder buy national US health care insurance, if and only if they live in the USA.
+It will be required that all US citizens and US visa holders buy national US health care insurance, if and only if they live in the USA.
 However, do I have to pay this also if I am not residing in the States?
-No, because I am an expat.
-This also applies to expats who are not dual citizens, that is, they just work or live overseas of course.
+No, because I am an ex-pat.
+This also applies to ex-pats who are not dual citizens, that is, they just work or live overseas of course.

 Of course, every US citizen living in a foreign country and with or without dual citizenship will be responsible to file normal USA taxes.
-The United States is one of the few countries that requires its citizens to file a tax return on all worldwide income, forever, no exceptions.
+The United States is one of the few countries that requires its citizens to file a tax return on all worldwide income, forever, with no exceptions.

 New health care insurance bill for ex-pats

 - Expatriates do not pay for health care reform

 - US residents are required to pay for health care reform or face a penalty

 - I live in a post-communist country and see how socialism destroys the national economy